reduxjs/redux/docs/tutorials/essentials/part-8-rtk-query-advanced.md

 ### Normalized vs Document Caches

-It's worth stepping back for a minute to discuss what we just did further.
+It's worth stepping back for a minute to discuss what we just did and why it matters.

 You may have heard the term "normalized cache" in relation to other data fetching libraries like Apollo.
 It's important to understand that **RTK Query uses a "document cache" approach, not a "normalized cache"**.